sean-gugler/DeathmazeFairPlay/SPOILERS.md

 There is now a reason for the yoyo to exist.
 Since it's establish that it can hit you in the eye, how about we turn that into a hint to hit something else in the eye?
 The monster encounter already has several steps, so we'll add it to the mother encounter.
 If you don't blind her first, she can dodge your sword attack.

+* STAFF purpose

+There is now a reason for the staff to exist.
+One of the most frustrating red herrings in the original game was the remarkably developed staff that ended up serving no purpose whatsoever.
+(That was the original motivator behind this entire project, actually.)
+So now it has one: the golden key is no longer freely given.
+It must be forged from golden parts with the staff when used properly in the correct location.

+For extra fun, I've hidden one of the parts in a previously-inaccessible area on level 3 and changed one of the teleport destinations to reach it.

 * HORN breaks off hat

 I assumed it was a brass horn when I played.
 I think it's supposed to be an animal horn.
 That makes a lot more sense as something that would seduce a monster.